 Read the report on the event on 03 May 2017 at Literaturhaus München here

-Founded in 2015 in Berlin, Kiron University offers refugees worldwide access to a bachelor's program at one of the 27 accredited German universities through its two-year online learning programs (MOOCs).
-30 Kiron students from different countries are currently undergoing a professional training in creative writing and journalistic work in order to work on the first edition of a student magazine „The Opening Collection“– as a platform to share their stories, ideas and views.
-The magazine is available both online and as a print version.
+Founded in 2015 in Berlin, the Kiron University offers refugees worldwide access to a bachelor's program at one of the 27 accredited German universities through its two-year online learning programs (MOOCs).
+30 Kiron students from different countries were undergoing a professional training in creative writing and journalistic work in order to work on the first edition of a student magazine „The Opening Collection“– as a platform to share their stories, ideas and views.
+The magazine is available both as a print version and online here.

 The symposium "The School of Everything" at documenta14 in Kassel and Athens is a continuation of the project "UNIVERSITAS".
 Artists, scientists and activists give an insight into their educational methods and develop new and easily managable formats of education.
 "The School of Everything" serves as example for a 21st-century university, which focuses on universal learning as a condition of existence and the essence of emancipation.

 The symposiums' results will be presented at documenta14, collected and combined in a sculpture.